 We want children to have the confidence to try new things, to take risks and be physically active.
 We want children to be able to communicate their ideas, beliefs and feelings, choosing different ways to do this.
 Some children will choose to dance, others to build or draw or sing.
 They will have experienced and remembered a wide range of words through stories, rhymes and poems.
 They will have the skills to make friends and will show kindness to others.
 They will know how to look after themselves, their friends, their school and the environment.

 They will know about important mathematical and scientific concepts.
-They will have an understanding and respect of the world around them and the world beyond.
-They will have a desire to learn and be ready for their next stage in education.
+They will have an understanding and respect of the world around them and the wider world.
+In essence, we aim for children to leave Woodcroft Nursery School being ‘Ready to Learn, Resourceful, Reflective, Reciprocal and Resilient’.
+Thus ready for their next stage in their education and beyond.

 How do we observe children and monitor progress?

 At Woodcroft Nursery School we follow the BEYA developed model of effective, meaningful and principled assessment of young children’s learning.

 By effective, we mean a method of assessment that ensures that all children are supported in reaching significant milestones.